Overview

 Scope

-Identify a problem within the online gaming space and design the minimum viable product of an experience which resolves a significant pain point.
+Identify a problem within the online gaming space and design a minimum viable product (MVP) to resolve a significant pain point.

 Methods & Practices